PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 ####Create PaddlePaddle Node

-After Kubernetes master gets the request, it will parse the yaml file and create several pods (PaddlePaddle's node number)， Kubernetes will allocate these pods onto cluster's node.
+After Kubernetes master gets the request, it will parse the yaml file and create several pods (defined by PaddlePaddle's node number)， Kubernetes will allocate these pods onto cluster's node.
 A pod represents a PaddlePaddle node, when pod is successfully allocated onto one physical/virtual machine, Kubernetes will startup the container in the pod, and this container will use the environment variables in yaml file and start up `paddle pserver` and `paddle trainer` processes.

 ####Start up Training